 The Educational Consultant assesses the child’s developmental level, learning strengths and weaknesses, and serves as a liaison between the clinic and local educational agencies.

 The Licensed Clinical Social worker obtains a detailed social history which provides insight into the child’s developmental problems as they relate to the child’s position within the family system.
-The Licensed Clinical Social Worker serves at the Director of the Clinic.

 The Family Nurse Practitioner performs a medical examination and makes appropriate referrals for medical and other health-related consultations for diagnostic purposes.